Major project maps brain’s wiring

 The brain is among the most complex structures known.
 Each human brain contains approximately 90 billion neurons (more than 10 times the number of people on Earth), which transmit information across roughly 150 trillion cell-to-cell connections known as synapses.

-“Our work is having a major impact on our understanding of the healthy adult human brain,” says HCP principal investigator David Van Essen, Alumni Endowed Professor of Anatomy and Neurobiology at Washington University.
+“Our work is having a major impact on our understanding of the healthy adult human brain,” says HCP principal investigator David Van Essen, PhD, Alumni Endowed Professor of Anatomy and Neurobiology at Washington University.
 “It will also enable future projects that probe what changes in brain circuits underlie a broad variety of disorders, such as autism and schizophrenia.”

 The project is funded by 16 institutes and centers of the National Institutes of Health via its Blueprint for Neuroscience Research.

 Brain scans of volunteer subjects are taking place at Washington University, the University of Minnesota and Saint Louis University.
-Scientists are using instrumentation and methods developed at the CMRR with the participation of researchers at Advanced MRI Technologies.

-Much of the project will focus on the cerebral cortex, the wrinkled sheets of gray matter on both sides of the brain, where the most complex mental functions are carried out.
+Much of the project will focus on the cerebral cortex, the wrinkled sheets of tissue on both sides of the brain, where the most complex mental functions are carried out.
 If spread out flat, the cerebral cortex of each brain hemisphere would be about 14 inches across, or the size of a medium pizza.

 The wrinkles and folds of each person’s cortex, the shape and size of other brain structures, and the wiring of individual brain circuits vary significantly.
 To better understand this variability and its genetic underpinnings, Van Essen and his colleagues plan to recruit and study 1,200 volunteers, from families with twins and siblings of twins.